-The right to roam, also called the right of access (“allemannsretten”) is a traditional right from ancient times, and from 1957 it has also been part of the Outdoor Recreation Act.
-It ensures that everybody get to experience nature, even on larger privately owned areas.
+The right to roam, also called the right of access (allemannsretten) is a traditional right from ancient times.
+Since 1957, it has also been enshrined in the Outdoor Recreation Act.
+The right ensures that everyone can experience nature, even in big, privately owned areas.

-If you want to stay for more than two nights in the same place, you must ask the landowner's permission, except in the mountains or very remote areas.
+If you want to stay for more than two nights in the same place, you must ask the landowner's permission, except in the mountains or in very remote areas.

 Places for emptying toilets are signposted.
 Doing so elsewhere is strictly prohibited.